-- (a) Upon completion of project implementation, ARTC will provide a project close-out report for the RCG.
-Unless ARTC and the RCG agree otherwise, a project close-out report will include: - (i) formal acceptance of works; - (ii) outstanding works and if necessary a completion plan; - (iii) cost report;
+(a) Upon completion of project implementation, ARTC will provide a project close-out report for the RCG.
+Unless ARTC and the RCG agree otherwise, a project close-out report will include:

+- (i) formal acceptance of works;

+- (ii) outstanding works and if necessary a completion plan;

-(iii)(iv) any Innovation Incentive Amount report; and
+- (iii) cost report; and

-(iv)(v) verification of benefits delivered.
+- (iv) verification of benefits delivered.

-- (b) Any Capital Expenditure incurred by ARTC in providing Additional Capacity that is within the cost range, including any contingency endorsed at the project assessment stage, or endorsed by the RCG or determined by the independent expert at the project implementation stage, will be taken as Prudent. - (b)(c) Any Innovation Incentive Amount associated with a project in providing Additional Capacity that is within the range endorsed at the project assessment stage, or endorsed by the RCG or determined by the independent expert at the project implementation stage, will be taken as Reasonable.
+- (b) Any Capital Expenditure incurred by ARTC in providing Additional Capacity that is within the cost range, including any contingency endorsed at the project assessment stage, or endorsed by the RCG or determined by the independent expert at the project implementation stage, will be taken as Prudent.